drewf24/world-airbnb/data-analysis/data-analysis.md

 -117.674*(neighbourhood_groupStaten Island)
 -110.432*(neighbourhood_groupQueens) -126.213(neighbourhood_groupBronx)`

-Intepreting the intercept:

-Given that the Airbnb is in Manhattan the expected price, on average, is
-$206.85.
-In this case, the intercept does have a meaningful interpretation because an Airbnb could be $206.85 per night.
+Given that the Airbnb is in Manhattan, the expected median price, on average, is $206.85.
+In this case, the intercept does have a meaningful interpretation because an Airbnb could have a price of $206.85 per night.

-Interpreting the slopes using lm\_price\_borough linear model:
+The median price for the other boroughs in relation in Manhattan is:

-For an Airbnb in Brooklyn, the average price is expected, on average, to be $85.11 less than an Airbnb in Manhattan, holding all else constant.
+For an Airbnb in Brooklyn, the median price is expected, on average, to be $85.11 less than an Airbnb in Manhattan, holding all else constant.

-For an Airbnb in Staten Island, the average price is expected, on average, to be $117.67 less than an Airbnb in Manhattan, holding all else constant.
+For an Airbnb in Staten Island, the median price is expected, on average, to be $117.67 less than an Airbnb in Manhattan, holding all else constant.

-For an Airbnb in Queens, the average price is expected, on average, to be $110.43 less than an Airbnb in Manhattan, holding all else constant.
+For an Airbnb in Queens, the median price is expected, on average, to be
+$110.43 less than an Airbnb in Manhattan, holding all else constant.

-For an Airbnb in Bronx, the average price is expected, on average, to be
+For an Airbnb in Bronx, the median price is expected, on average, to be
 $126.21 less than an Airbnb in Manhattan, holding all else constant.

-We are now going to add R squared to our linear model above.
+The R squared of the linear model lm\_price\_borough to evaulaute the variability explained by the model:

 ``` r
 glance(lm_price_borough)$r.squared